flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/parking-brake.md

 ## Description

-To apply the Parking Brake the flight crew pulls this handle and turns it clockwise.
+To apply the Parking Brake, the flight crew pulls this handle and turns it clockwise.

 The message "PARK BRK" appears on the ECAM.

-To release the Parking Brake the handle is turned counterclockwise.
+To release the Parking Brake, the handle is turned counterclockwise.

 ---